Anujsri/PatientDetail/README.md

 #### Installation Guide for Linux:https://docs.mongodb.com/v3.0/administration/install-on-linux/ ####
 #### or go through this link https://www.youtube.com/watch?v=pWbMrx5rVBE&t=529s ####

-Check whether mongodb has been installed or not open your cmd in administrative mode and run
+Check whether mongodb has been installed or not open your comd in administrative mode and run

 ```sh
 $ net start MongoDB